Change your coverage

-- You can only change medical or dental plans during the PEBB Program's annual open enrollment (November 1–30) of if you have a special open enrollment event.
+- You can only change medical or dental plans during the PEBB Program's annual open enrollment (November 1 through 30) or if a special open enrollment event occurs.

-- All eligible family members must enroll in the same health plan.
-(Family members can have different providers.)
+- All eligible dependents must enroll in the same health plan.
+(Dependents can have different providers.)

-- If you have a provider you want to stay with, contact your plan or check the plan’s provider directory to make sure your provider is in the plan’s network.
+- If you have a provider you want to stay with, contact the new health plan or check the plan’s provider directory to make sure your provider is in the plan’s network.

-- You cannot be enrolled on two PEBB accounts at the same time.
+- You may be enrolled in only one PEBB medical or dental plan.
 If you and your spouse or state-registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for PEBB insurance coverage as an employee).
-Enrolled family members will be listed on one account, not both.
+Enrolled dependents will be listed on one account, not both.

 The PEBB Program allows changes outside of the PEBB Program annual open enrollment when certain events create a special open enrollment.
-The change must be on account of and correspond to the event that affects eligibility for coverage.
+The change must correspond to and be consistent with the event that creates the special open enrollment.
 You must provide proof of the event that created the special open enrollment (for example, a marriage or birth certificate).